The 2019 CORE CREW

 Andy Deller has become an integral part of farm operations in the past year.
 He showed up to help up plant potatoes in the spring of 2012, and has stuck with us ever since!
 You've never met a nicer or more meticulous guy.
 He has taken on all types of responsibilities, including being our premier irrigation guy, and the go-to maintenance man.
 He also has a habit of running between tasks, especially in the summer when we're really busy!
 If you recognize Andy, it might be because he is the keyboardist for Lucid.
 Andy is also a fantastic piano teacher.
 He lives in Plattsburgh, NY with his wife Mel and their 4 nieces and nephews.

-Meet Peggy, our lovely and talented crew mother that we are lucky enough to call family.
+Peggy is our lovely and talented crew mother that we are lucky enough to call family.
 Peggy came to work with us in 2015, and has proven to be an irreplaceable asset to our team.
-Peggy is originally from Jamaica, but her husband John is a manager at a north country apple orchard, so she has been visiting the states for years.
+Peggy is originally from Jamaica, but she and her husband John have both lived here for over a decade.
 She is a grounding force for all of us here at the Crow, and she never stops impressing us with her endurance, work-ethic, and kindness to all living things.
 She can also balance full bins of vegetables on her head!
 Peggy cooks traditional Jamaican food for us every Friday; fried chicken, jerk chicken, curried goat, festivals, potato salad, dumplings... the works!
 If you are lucky enough to meet Peg, take a minute to get to know her, you'll be glad you did!